Andy Murray: 2012: Olympic Gold, US Open champion

-When Nadal pulled out of both the Paris Masters and the year-end championships, Murray finished the year at No. 3, after four years at No. 4.
-This was the first time Murray had finished the year higher than No. 4.
-At the BBC Sports Personality of the Year Murray found himself voted third overall, ahead of Mo Farah.
+When Nadal pulled out of both the Paris Masters and the year-end championships, Murray finished the year at No. 3.
+At the BBC Sports Personality of the Year Murray was voted third, ahead of Mo Farah.
 Murray won the World Breakthrough of the Year at the Laureus World Sports Awards.

 Murray was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to tennis.